Kali the Little Vampire

-Kali the Little Vampire (Portuguese: Kali, o pequeno vampiro) is a 2012 animated short film directed by Regina Pessoa.
+Kali the Little Vampire (Portuguese: Kali, o pequeno vampiro) is a 2012 Portuguese-French-Canadian-Swiss animated short film directed by Regina Pessoa.

 The film was the last in a trilogy of animated shorts by Pessoa about childhood, following A Noite (1999) and Tragic Story with Happy Ending (2005).
-Kali the Little Vampire features original music from The Young Gods, and was produced by Abi Feijó (Ciclope Filmes), Julie Roy and René Chénier (National Film Board of Canada), Pascal Le Nôtre (Folimage) and Georges Schwizgebel and Claude Luyet (Studio GDS).
+Kali the Little Vampire features original music from The Young Gods, and was co-produced by Abi Feijó (Ciclope Filmes), Julie Roy and René Chénier (National Film Board of Canada), Pascal Le Nôtre (Folimage), and Georges Schwizgebel and Claude Luyet (Studio GDS).

 Plot

 Kali is a young vampire who suffers from not being able to live in the light.
 Living in the shadows and inspiring fear, he lives envious of other children who don’t even dream that he exists.
 One day, while once again watching young boys play beside the train tracks, he breaks from his isolation and discovers that because of who—and what—he is, he can make a difference in others’ lives.